udzura/slides/rubykaigi2025/script.md

 To execute Wasm binaries, you need a Wasm runtime.
 Browsers have built-in runtimes, and there are standalone ones like Wasmtime or WasmEdge.

-Here's the flow of how wasm program works:
+Here's the flow of how a wasm program works:
 First, prepare source code such as C, C++, Rust...
-Then compile it into wasm binary, and finally, executing wasm binary via WebAssembly runtime
+Then compile it into a wasm binary, and finally, execute the wasm binary via a WebAssembly runtime

 Now, let's return to the topic of Wardite.
 It's a Wasm runtime for the Ruby ecosystem, built in Ruby.
 Since it's written in Ruby, you can run WebAssembly within Ruby.

 A key design principle is its purity and portability:
 Wardite depends only on Ruby's standard libraries.
 No external C dependencies or gems.
 This means if you have Ruby, you can run Wardite.
-Maybe even on mruby, JRuby or else... in the future.
+Maybe even on mruby, JRuby or others... in the future.

 Currently, Wardite has a near-complete implementation of the WebAssembly Core Specification.
 WebAssembly Core Spec covers the fundamental instruction set, types, and memory model needed to execute compliant Wasm files.